 The good news: Because of the mark on Angel’s credit report, the couple decided to apply for a mortgage using only Quinn’s name and credit score.
 Her excellent score — combined with the couple’s regular income and sizable savings — communicated to the bank that she had a strong history of making on-time payments and dependable funds to put toward payments each month.
 The couple decided they would work to improve Angel’s score and refinance in order to add him to the loan at a later date.

 The bottom line: Get to know your credit score.
-Frequent late payments and a high credit utilization rate on a credit card can lower your credit score.
+Frequent late payments and a high credit utilization rate can lower your credit score.
 The lower your credit score, the more likely you will pay a higher interest rate on loans and/or credit cards.

 That’s why it’s important to be proactive.
 Request a free copy of your credit report to find out how your credit history may impact your financial life.